totalhack/zillion/README.md

 shows how it can be done in as little as one line of code if you have a pointer to a JSON `Warehouse` config.

-> Note: Defining your config in JSON is recommended, so we'll save an example of defining `Zillion` metadata directly on your SQLAlchemy objects for another time.
+> Note: Defining your config in JSON is recommended, so let's save an example of defining `Zillion` metadata directly on your SQLAlchemy objects for another time.